jul1anpa/SDEV-220-Final-Project-Tri-Tachyon/README.md

 - __Hold__ (attributes: item, quantity, timestamp, is_active)
 The Hold model represents a cart item that has been checked out.
 Upon checkout with a Cart object, new Hold objects are created that are constructed based on the CartItem's associated with the Cart.
 _Hold objects can be accessed using the admin interface_

-To begin, you should populate the database with Item objects so that there is a catalog to choose from.
+__The framework comes with a prepopulated database, but if you would like to create your own Items please follow the steps below:__

-While your server is running, navigate to the admin/ url and login to the admin interface using your credentials.
+1. While your server is running, navigate to the admin/ url and login to the admin interface using your credentials.
-From here you can create new Item objects that will appear in the user interface.
+2. From here you can create new Item objects that will appear in the user interface.
-(You'll notice there is also an option to view existing Holds from the admin interface.)
+_(You'll notice there is also an option to view existing Holds from the admin interface.)_
-Once you populate your database with Items you can then view them by visiting the port url of your server.
+3. Once you create a new Item you can then view it by visiting the port url of your server.
-You should now see your Items listed in the catalog!
+4. You should now see your newly created Items listed in the catalog!
-You are now free to create a new Cart by adding Items to it, view the CartItems within the Cart, and place Holds on each CartItem upon checkout.